mpv-player/mpv/DOCS/client-api-changes.rst

 ::

+ --- mpv 0.9.0 will be released ---
+ 1.15   - mpv_initialize() will now load config files.
+This requires setting
+          the "config" and "config-dir" options.
+In particular, it will load mpv.conf.
  --- mpv 0.8.0 is released ---
  1.14   - add mpv_wait_async_requests()
         - the --msg-level option changes its native type from a flat string to